stappersg/vBook/src/start/configuration/hardening.md

 ## Using the SPF protocol

-> This is a v1.1 draft
+> You can find more information about SPF protocol in the [advanced section].

+[advanced section]: ../../advanced/eam/spf.md

 To allow other MTAs to verify that outgoing email from Doe's family domain comes from its server, we need to enable the SPF protocol.
 This is done by adding a new DNS text record that only allows only the MX record to send a mail for doe-family.com.

-You can find more information about SPF protocol in the [advanced section].

-[advanced section]: ../../advanced/eam/spf.md

 ```shell
 doe-family.com.
 TXT "v=spf1 +mx -all"